ToniaGiannoulaki/SmartAlert/README.md

 This is a mobile app which is developed using Android studio and programming language Java.
-It is an app that informs the registered users for incidents that happens near their location.
+It is an app that informs the registered users for incidents that happen near their location.